 \subsection{Dataset and Culture Grouping}

-We employ the CVQA dataset \cite{cvqa} as our testbed and operationalize `culture' through CVQA's country-language pair (e.g., `Ireland-Irish') taxonomy.
-Each item is a VQA question paired with an image and tagged by a country-language pair.
-We keep independent pairs with unique language or country tag and aggregated pairs with shared attributes.
-A subset consisting of the first ten alphabetically ordered country–language pairs is reported in Table~\ref{table:grouping} (the full list is provided in Appendix~\ref{subsec:grouping}).
+We employ the CVQA dataset \cite{cvqa} as our testbed and operationalize ``culture'' through CVQA's country--language pair (e.g., ``Ireland--Irish'') taxonomy.
+Each item is a VQA question paired with an image and tagged by a country--language pair.
+We treat most country--language pairs as standalone cultures.
+Additionally, to study grouping effects, we form three aggregated culture groups by pooling pairs that share a country tag (India-all; Indonesia-all) or a language tag (all-Spanish).
+A subset of the culture groups and their question counts is shown in Table~\ref{table:grouping} (full list in Appendix~\ref{subsec:grouping}).

 To minimize confounding from language proficiency, we use the dataset's prepared English translations for both questions and answer options.
-Moreover, this mitigates the concern of identifying language rather than culture sensitive neurons.
-We separate the dataset by 50/50 into identification/evaluation splits: the identification split is used exclusively for activation logging (Step 1) and the evaluation split for masked generation and evaluation (Step 3).
+Moreover, this mitigates the concern of identifying language rather than culture-sensitive neurons.
+We split the dataset approximately 50/50 into identification and evaluation subsets, where the identification split is used exclusively for activation logging (Step~1) and the evaluation split for masked generation and evaluation (Step~3).